wenliangdai/wenliangdai/README.md

 ### Hello there 👋

-I'm a Ph.D. candidate (third year) at HKUST.
+I'm a third-year Ph.D. candidate at HKUST.

 Interested in
 - 💻 &nbsp; Coding
-- 🤖 &nbsp; Deep Learning, NLP, Multimodal, etc.
+- 🤖 &nbsp; Deep Learning, NLP, Multimodal Learning, etc.

 Nice to meet you!